 Our operations have not been significantly impacted by the novel coronavirus ("COVID-19") pandemic thus far.
-The Company continued to observe increased lag times between patient identification and Galafold® initiation due to the resurgence of COVID-19 in certain markets.
+The Company continued to observe increased lag time between patient identification and Galafold® initiation due to the continued prevalence of COVID-19 and its ongoing impact on access to treatment for people living with Fabry disease in certain markets.
 We have maintained operations in all geographies, secured our global supply chain for our commercial and clinical products, as well as maintained the operational integrity of our clinical trials, with minimum disruptions.
 Our ability to continue to operate without any significant disruptions will depend on the continued health of our employees, the ongoing demand for Galafold® and the continued operation of our global supply chain.
 We have continued to provide uninterrupted access to medicines for those in need of treatment, while prioritizing the health and safety of our global workforce.
 However, our results of operations in future periods may be negatively impacted by unknown future impacts from the COVID-19 pandemic.